lemonadee71/poor-man-jsx/README.md

 ## Lifecycle Methods

 Poor Man's JSX also allows you to have lifecycle methods in your elements.
-These methods must be prefixed with `@`.
 The lifecycle methods available are: `create`, `destroy`, `mount`, and `unmount`.
+To add a lifecycle method, you declare it like an event listener (see example).

 Here's a modified example from the [React docs](https://reactjs.org/docs/state-and-lifecycle.html) written with Poor Man's JSX.
 See it in action [here](https://codesandbox.io/s/poor-man-jsx-lifecycle-n0u3f?file=/src/index.js)